 “Always be prepared” might be the motto of the Boy Scouts, but it should be your motto when you answer the phone too.
 Have a pen and notepad ready to take notes and keep any customer information available so that you don’t have to put them on hold.

-One of the most important things when taking a phone call is your professionalism.
+One of the most important things when answering your business phone is your professionalism.
 Greet the caller in a short, yet professional way.
 You may even want to write your greeting down and practice it.
 Sometimes, recording the greeting and hearing it back can help you perfect the way you answer the phone.

 You’ve answered the phone before the second call, you have a pen and notepad, you used a professional greeting, but then you don’t listen to the caller.
 This is just a recipe for disaster.
 Make sure you listen to the caller and stay active with your listing.
 Take notes, ask for clarification and make sure they feel heard.

-Even if you’re having the worst day in the world, make sure you stay friendly.
+Even if you’re having the worst day in the world, make sure you stay friendly when answering your business phone.
 The caller may only be placing a small order or may just have a question, but they could become a huge client in the future.
 It’s also not necessary to ruin their day just because you’re having a bad day.

 If the caller cannot hear you, it could make the call very awkward.
 You want to make sure they can hear you clearly, which means you need to speak directly into the mouthpiece of your telephone or headset.